arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 * Rows each constitute a single observation (like a single patient, or a single vial, or a single city block)
 * Each value is in its own cell (again, no doubling up values or merging of cells)

-The sample data we're going to work with in this module, the `covid_testing` data is already "tidy".
+The sample data we're going to work with in this module, the `covid_testing` data, is already "tidy".
 So our first step is easy: we are going to choose the `covid_testing` data frame and put that as our tidy data frame.

 ### Step 2: geom function